 Innovative Europe – Opportunities for a new breakthrough

 The rapid ongoing digitalisation and technological transformation of the economy and society holds many promises, but also brings disruptions, transforms our societies and the way we live and work, and opens new issues on regulation.

 What opportunities arise for Europe in the context of a single digital market and innovation?
 What are the main obstacles to, and/or catalysts for, a new breakthrough in the field?
 How does the business sector perceive these opportunities for Europe as a whole?
 How can we speed up the process of transformation, and what is the role of smaller countries in it?

-Tourism panel – Collaborative economy: opportunity or threat?
+Tourism panel – The collaborative economy: sharing, cooperation or simply business?

-The fourth industrial revolution and digitalisation will force us to reprogram our ways of operating.
-Consumer behaviour is already heavily dependent on access to online networks and data, which is pushing the tourism industry to operate in the context of a new reality.
-Global supply and demand are more interrelated than at any other point in human history, while modern technological platforms connecting supply and demand are already assuming the roles of accommodation providers, tour operators, taxi drivers, tour guides, and restaurants.
+The Fourth Industrial Revolution is dawning, bringing change to us all.
+Consumer behaviour already depends heavily on access to online networks and data, compelling the tourism industry to operate in the context of a new reality, while global supply and demand are more interconnected now than at any other point in human history.
+The modern technology platforms that connect supply and demand now serve as accommodation providers, tour operators, taxi drivers, tour guides, and restaurants.